ewelot/airtools/doc/manual-en.md

 Xubuntu Desktop Basics
 ----------------------

 On the top of the desktop screen there is a (dark) desktop panel.
 If you click on the small icon on the left of this panel (it uses the Xubuntu logo which mimics the head of a mouse) the main application menu pops up.
 From there you can start programs, tweak several desktop settings, log out and shutdown the virtual Linux system.
-Note the lovation of the “Log out” icon at bottom-right of the menu, which is also used to shutdown or restart the Linux OS.
+Note the location of the “Log out” icon at bottom-right of the menu, which is also used to shutdown or restart the Linux OS.
 Get familiar with how to start the web browser and the file manager and how to shutdown the Linux OS.

 For additional information please consult the official [Xubuntu Documentation](https://docs.xubuntu.org/1804/) or other tutorials on the web.
 Please keep in mind that you do not have to worry about any hardware specific setups in your Linux system (or for example network connection) because all communication to the real devices of the host computer is transparently handled by the VirtualBox drivers.